liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### How should I update my code?

-The new attributes `relatedComments` and `relatedFileEntries` should be used instead.
-The expected value is the one returned by the `getRelatedComments` and `getRelatedFileEntries` methods in `SearchResult`.
+The new attributes `commentRelatedSearchResults` and `fileEntryRelatedSearchResults` should be used instead.
+The expected value is the one returned by the `getCommentRelatedSearchResults` and `getFileEntryRelatedSearchResults` methods in `SearchResult`.

 When adding comments to the `SearchResult` the new `addComment` method should be used instead of `addMbMessage`.